Isaac Paredes Player Props: Rays vs. White Sox

 Isaac Paredes At The Plate

-- In 55.6% of his games this season (10 of 18), Paredes has picked up at least one hit, and in three of those games (16.7%) he recorded at least two.
+- In 52.6% of his games this year (10 of 19), Paredes has picked up at least one hit, and in three of those games (15.8%) he recorded multiple hits.

-- In six games this year (33.3%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (31.6%), Paredes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.